Cinecred

 Setting demonstration

-Match Cell Width/Height
+Harmonize Cell Width/Height

 These settings force cells to have the same width respectively height.
 The first option only affects cells inside the same block.
 The second option affects cells across all blocks with the same content style.
 This can be further broadened to include other content styles.